 Students study ethical issues in criminal justice, such as deception and coercion in law enforcement, the relationship of law to justice and the purpose of criminal punishment.
 Coursework examines the policies and practices of the criminal justice system.

 Criminal justice graduates are prepared for careers in law enforcement, corrections, corporate security or crime analysis.
-According to the U.S. Bureau of Labor Statistics, private investigation employment opportunities were expected to grow at a rate of 5% between 2014-2024, which is about average for all occupations during this decade.
-During the same time frame, the BLS also reported job opportunities for police and public investigators, as well as probation and corrections to grow 4%, which is a slower-than-average rate for all occupations.
-As of May 2015, the median annual salary for police and patrol officers was $58,320, and the median annual wage for criminal investigators was $77,210.
+According to the U.S. Bureau of Labor Statistics, private investigation employment opportunities were expected to grow at a rate of 8% between 2018-2028, which is faster than the average for all occupations during this decade.
+During the same time frame, the BLS also reported job opportunities for police and public investigators, as well as probation and corrections to grow 3%, which is a slower-than-average rate for all occupations.
+As of May 2018, the median annual salary for police and patrol officers was $61,380, and the median annual wage for criminal investigators was $81,920.
 Salaries and wages vary depending on employer and criminal justice specialty (www.bls.gov).

 Some career fields within the criminal justice system require additional education and training.
 For instance, individuals interested in becoming prosecution or defensive attorneys must apply to law school after completing a bachelor's degree in criminal justice.
 Those looking to become police officers have to complete police academy training before receiving their first assignments.
 Although not required for most entry-level criminal justice positions, a master's degree may be helpful for individuals interested in pursuing jobs that require leadership and management abilities, such as federal agent, police chief or investigation supervisor.